 “We didn’t want a larger building, but one that would enable us to better live our vision of a kehilah kedoshah, a sacred community.”

 A Jewish community for learning, spirituality, and social justice.

 Temple Beth Elohim credits its beginning to 22 women who, like many Jews in Boston after World War II, moved to the suburbs to raise their families.
 In 1949, they formed the Jewish Women’s Community Group of Wellesley mainly for social and cultural connections.
 In 1950, men became active as well, the group changed its name to the Jewish Community Group (JCG), and broadened its focus to include educational and religious initiatives.

-The JCG quickly outgrew private homes for meeting spaces, but were welcomed into local churches, the Friendly Aid Society, and Red Cross.
-After purchasing land on Bethel Road, Temple Beth Elohim opened its doors as a Reform congregation for 72-founding families in 1960.
+The JCG quickly outgrew private homes for meeting spaces and were welcomed into local churches, the Friendly Aid Society, and Red Cross.
+After purchasing land on Bethel Road, Temple Beth Elohim opened its doors as a Reform congregation for 72 founding families in 1960.
 Despite two additions to the building, by 2000, the temple was not able to meet the educational and spiritual needs of 600 families.

-In 2009, ground was broken to build a new home for more than a 1,000 families.

-In 2010, a 42,000 square-foot new temple building opened its doors on the site of the former building’s parking lot – a glacial bowl encircled by trees.
+In 2009, ground was broken to build a new home for more than 1,000 families.
+In 2010, a 42,000 square-foot new temple building opened its doors on the site of the former building’s parking lot—a glacial bowl encircled by trees.

 Come for a tour, meet our clergy and staff, attend Shabbat services or a class, visit our nursery school…